A hike to Zugspitze – what it is like

 This is the official website of the German alp association (Deutscher Alpenverein) which gives all the basic information about the hut Knorrhütte (in German – use the translation function of Google Chrome): https://www.alpenverein-muenchen-oberland.de/knorrhuette

-And this is where you can book a room (in German – use the translation function of Google Chrome): https://www.alpsonline.org/reservation/calendar?hut_id=149&lang=de_DE
+And this is where you can book a room or mattress (in German – use the translation function of Google Chrome): https://www.alpsonline.org/reservation/calendar?hut_id=149&lang=de_DE

-What do bring for the hike to Zugspitze
+What to bring for the hike to Zugspitze

-- Water (2 – 3 litres) for the first day (You can refill your water bottles or buy other soft drinks at Knorrhütte)
+And at least 2 – 3 liters for the first day.
+(You can refill your water bottles or buy other soft drinks at Knorrhütte).
+For example, I can recommend this bottle.*

-- Snacks and optional lunch for both days(you can also have lunch at Reintalangerhütte, the hut where you can also sleep when doing the hike in 3 days)
+You can also have lunch at Reintalangerhütte, the hut where you can also sleep when doing the hike in 3 days.

 - Water for the second day